RULES OF THE LONDON MEN’S BASEBALL LEAGUE

 1.6 At the discretion of the Team Manager, players should play in a minimum of 6 regular season games to be eligible for playoffs.

-1.7 A player is allowed to spare (regular season only) if he meets 1 of the following criteria:
+1.7 A player is allowed to spare if he meets 1 of the following criteria:

 a.
-He has previously played in the league (must be proved if disputed).
+He has previously played in the league (must be proven if disputed).

 b.
 He has been approved by the league executive prior to playing; i.e. on the spare list.